-The specialists at Italy’s IIT-Istituto Italiano di Tecnologia have efficiently tested a new-and-improved model of the WALK-MAN humanoid robot, which will assist firefighters.
+IIT-Istituto Italiano di Tecnologia of Italy has efficiently tested an upgraded model of the WALK-MAN humanoid robot, a controlled device that will assist firefighters.

 Wirelessly operated by a human operator using a sensor-equipped suit, the firefighter robot is meant to enter a building, locate a fire, then extinguish it.
 The robot’s head features a 3D laser scanner and mics, together with webcams that broadcast live video to the driver.
 Thirty-two motors and master boards are employed to control its system, in addition to four force and torque receptors situated at its hands and feet, and a couple of accelerometers that enable it to keep its balance.

 The modern model of WALK-MAN is 31 kg lighter than the original.
 The majority of those weight-savings are in its scaled-down upper body, produced from magnesium alloys and also composite equipment.
-Since it’s lighter, it is in a position to move its legs quicker.
-This allows it to react much faster to be able to maintain its center of balance and avoids falling over o a bumpy landscape.
-And because it’s smaller, it is now much easier for the robot to go over normal doorways and tight sections.
+It can move its legs quicker and allows it to react much faster to be able to maintain its center of balance and avoids falling over o a bumpy landscape.
+It is now much easier for the robot to go over normal doorways and tight sections.